jscs-dev/node-jscs/OVERVIEW.md

 #### Disabling All Rules

-Simply using `// jscs:disable` or `// jscs:enable` will disable all rules.
+The placement of the special comments will disable or enable the checking of all rules against the code that appears after the comments
 ```js
 var a = b;
 // jscs:disable